szilvajuhos/hello-ngi-engine/README.md

 *whole\_genome\_reseq* that is using piper as a workflow engine.
 In the config yaml file you can define these values in theory in the analysis:workflows entries, so their role is not really clear for me.

 As for the hello engine we are using "hello\_engine" instead of the whole genome reseq part.
 Now it have to be edited manually, go to your project on charon-dev, and edit manualy the "Best-practice analysis" item to "hello\_engine".
 Also, see the changes you have to give to your yaml config in hello\_engine.yaml (see an example below) .

-*Alternative method to change best practice analysis:*

-Generally it is the conductor class that decides when to run what (just like in an orchestra) and we are pulling the best practice method from charon.
-To change the best practice part, use the code (using your project ID):

-    from ngi_pipeline.database.classes import CharonSession, CharonError
-    cs = CharonSession()
-    cs.project_update("P876",best_practice_analysis="hello_engine")

 As the engines are independent of the pipeline framework, the only thing that is started by ngi\_pipeline is the analyse() function in your engine module.
 This of course have to be written in python, and these functions have to be